-When it comes to the Supplementary Retirement Scheme (SRS), three of the most common questions that are asked on forums and websites like Seedly and HardwareZone are the following:
+When comes to the Supplementary Retirement Scheme (SRS), four of the most common questions that are asked on forums and websites like Seedly and HardwareZone are the following:

 "At what tax bracket would it make sense for me to contribute to my SRS account?"

 "At what age should I start contributing to my SRS account?"

 "How do I maximise tax savings yet minimise future tax expenses when I withdraw from my SRS account?"

 "Should I keep my SRS account below $400,000 to get tax free withdrawals?"

 As a former analyst in a private equity fund, I understand that these questions are something that can be better understood mathematically using a financial model.

 It will be easier to understand this by articulating it in a form of a PSLE type problem sum question.
 We can identify the problem statement and share the SRS nuances and restrictions along the way.